 All KS4 pupils follow courses and are expected to sit exams in English Language, English Literature Mathematics, Science, Physical Education and Religious Studies

-Students also choose three optional subjects from: Art, Business Studies, Geography, History, Modern Foreign Language (Spanish, Italian, French, Portuguese and Polish), Product Design, Music, Media, Psychology and Sociology
+Students also choose three optional subjects from: Art, Business Studies, Food Technology, Geography, History, Modern Foreign Language (Spanish, Italian, French, Portuguese and Polish), Product Design, Music, Media, Psychology and Sociology

 Some students will also have the opportunity to sit GCSEs and A Levels in their home (community) languages where appropriate.
 Other GCSE option subjects may be added to the KS4 offer according to pupil demand/need.
 We offer an extensive range of subjects at KS5, each being taught by subject specialists.

 As a Roman Catholic College, Religious Education is central to our curriculum and accounts for 10% of teaching time in KS3 and KS4 (working towards RE GCSE) and 7% at KS5 (working towards the EPQ qualification).

 A detailed breakdown of the proportion of curriculum time allocated to each subject in KS3 and KS4 can be downloaded at the bottom of the page.